gorn/rspreadsheet/DEVEL_BLOG.md

   * Allow any of these:
     * ``book['Spring 2014']`` as alternative to ``book.worksheets('Spring 2014')`` ?
     * ``sheet.cells.F13`` as alternative to ``sheet.cells[14,5]`` ?

+Guiding ideas
+  * xml document is always synchronized with the data.
+So the save is trivial.
+  * no duplication of data.
+Objects like RowArray should containg minimum information.
+This one exists solely to speed up cell search.
+Taken to extream it is questionable, whether we need such objects at all, it might be possible to always work with xml directly.

 ## Developing this gem

 ### Automated testing